cdktf/cdktf-provider-okta/docs/factorTotp.csharp.md

 Clock drift interval.

+This setting allows you to build in tolerance for any drift between the token's current time and the server's current time.
+Valid values: `3`, `5`, `10`.
+Default is `3`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/factor_totp#clock_drift_interval FactorTotp#clock_drift_interval}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/factor_totp#clock_drift_interval FactorTotp#clock_drift_interval}

 ---